AI Use Cases/Manufacturing

 Revenue & Operational Impact

 The downstream cost is severe.
 Unplanned downtime directly erodes OEE targets and throughput yield - a four-hour production stoppage on a high-mix line can mean 15-20% margin loss on that run.
 When patches fail or conflict with MES logic, quality escapes spike because downstream process validation gets skipped.
 Supply chain pressure amplifies the problem: with raw material costs already squeezing margins, every hour of lost throughput becomes a compounding loss that manufacturing controllers cannot absorb.
-Cybersecurity teams, meanwhile, face audit pressure from ITAR export controls and ISO 9001:2015 compliance requirements, forcing them to patch aggressively even when timing is poor.
+Cybersecurity teams, meanwhile, face audit pressure from ISO 9001:2015 compliance requirements - and, for defense and aerospace-adjacent manufacturers, ITAR export controls - forcing them to patch aggressively even when timing is poor.

 Why Generic Tools Fail